 Most Medicare drug plans have their own list of covered drugs, called a formulary.
 Plans cover both generic and brand-name prescription drugs.
 The formulary includes at least 2 drugs in the most commonly prescribed categories and classes.
 This helps make sure that people with different medical conditions can get the prescription drugs they need.
 All Medicare drug plans generally must cover at least 2 drugs per drug category, but plans can choose which specific drugs they cover.

-The formulary might not include a specific drug you use.
+The formulary might not include your specific drug.
 However, in most cases, a similar drug should be available.
 If you or your prescriber (your doctor or other health care provider who’s legally allowed to write prescriptions) believes none of the drugs on your plan’s formulary will work for your condition, you can ask for an

 A Medicare drug plan can make some changes to its drug list during the year if it follows guidelines set by Medicare.
 Your plan may change its drug list during the year because drug therapies change, new drugs are released, or new medical information becomes available.

 Plans may immediately remove drugs from their formularies after the Food and Drug Administration (FDA) considers them unsafe or if their manufacturer removes them from the market.
-If you’re currently taking these drugs, you’ll get information about the specific changes made afterwards.
+Plans meeting certain requirements also can immediately remove brand name drugs from their formularies and replace them with new generic drugs, or they can change the cost or coverage rules for brand name drugs when adding new generic drugs.
+If you’re currently taking any of these drugs, you’ll get information about the specific changes made afterwards.

 For other changes involving a drug you’re currently taking that will affect you during the year, your plan must do one of these:

-- Give you written notice at least 60 days before the date the change becomes effective (for 2019 and beyond, at least 30 days); or
+- Give you written notice at least 30 days before the date the change becomes effective.

-- At the time you request a refill, provide written notice of the change and a 60-day supply of the drug (for 2019 and beyond, at least a month’s supply) under the same plan rules as before the change.
+- At the time you request a refill, provide written notice of the change and at least a month’s supply under the same plan rules as before the change.

 For 2019 and beyond, plans meeting certain requirements also can immediately remove brand name drugs from their formularies and replace them with new generic drugs, or they can change the cost or coverage rules for brand name drugs when adding new generic drugs.
 If you’re taking these drugs, you’ll get information about the specific changes made afterwards.